trec-lateral-reading/trec-lateral-reading.github.io/content/_index.md

 The current web landscape requires the ability to make judgments about the trustworthiness of information, which is a difficult task for most people.
 Meanwhile, automated detection of misinformation is likely to remain limited to well-defined domains or be limited to simple fact-checking.

-[Wineburg and McGrew (2019)](https://journals.sagepub.com/doi/abs/10.1177/016146811912101102) discovered that professional fact-checkers follow a process of **Lateral Reading** that involves asking questions about a document's sources and evidence and seeking answers to these questions via search engines in order to establish the document's trustworthiness.
+[Wineburg and McGrew (2019)](https://journals.sagepub.com/doi/abs/10.1177/016146811912101102) discovered that professional fact-checkers follow a process of **Lateral Reading** that involves asking questions about a document's source and evidence and seeking answers to these questions via search engines in order to establish the document's trustworthiness.
-In the first year of this track, our goal is to explore NLP and IR technologies to support the tested practice of lateral reading during people's trustworthiness evaluation of online news, given the civic importance of trustworthy news and a decline in trust in news over the years [(Brenan, 2022)](https://news.gallup.com/poll/403166/americans-trust-media-remains-near-record-low.aspx).
+In the first year of this track, our goal is to explore NLP and IR technologies to support the tested practice of lateral reading during people's trustworthiness evaluation of **online news**, given the civic importance of trustworthy news and a decline in trust in news over the years [(Brenan, 2022)](https://news.gallup.com/poll/403166/americans-trust-media-remains-near-record-low.aspx).
 As such, it will not require a definition of what is true and what is misinformation, and thus the track can address trustworthiness beyond the relatively narrow focus of traditional fact-checking and claim verification.

 While teaching people how to do lateral reading can be an effective means of helping people better evaluate the trustworthiness of information [(McGrew et al., 2019)](https://bpspsychub.onlinelibrary.wiley.com/doi/abs/10.1111/bjep.12279), this training cannot easily reach the millions of people who use the Internet and are finished with their schooling.
 As such, an opportunity exists for systems to assist users with lateral reading by helping users understand what they should question about a document and helping them find other documents that can answer those questions.
 For example, imagine a "Lateral Reading Copilot" that could assist or nudge people towards lateral reading behaviors when reading web pages.

-In the first year, this track has two tasks with separate deadlines.
+In the first year, this track has **two tasks with separate deadlines**.
 For [Task 1](#task-1-question-generation), participants need to suggest questions that a reader of an online target news article should ask to determine its trustworthiness.
-We will have NIST assessors manually perform this task to produce the questions they believe are most important.
+At the same time, we will have NIST assessors manually perform this task to produce the questions they believe are most important.
 After the deadline for Task 1, we will release the NIST assessors' Task 1 questions as input to [Task 2](#task-2-document-retrieval), where participants need to retrieve documents from the specified web collection to answer those questions.

 <!--<img src="/lr_questions_example.png" alt="Example Questions for Lateral Reading" title="picture_lr_questions_example" style="border-radius: 0"/>-->

 ## Data

-- **News Articles**: [articles.jsonl](/articles.jsonl) contains the ClueWeb22 JSONL records (plaintext version) for the 50 target news articles (or "topics"), each about a different event, published in 2021 and 2022 from various sources.
-- **Web Collection**: Task 2 will use the English subset `ClueWeb22-B-English` of the new [ClueWeb22](https://www.lemurproject.org/clueweb22.php/) Category B dataset as the document collection, which contains about 87 million popular web documents of roughly 200 GB data (size of plaintext).
+- **Web Collection**: This track will use the English subset `ClueWeb22-B-English` of the new [ClueWeb22](https://www.lemurproject.org/clueweb22.php/) Category B dataset as the document collection, which contains about 87 million popular web documents of roughly 200 GB data (size of plaintext).
 This web collection was collected around February 2022.
 Please refer to their website for how to obtain the dataset.
 The `ClueWeb22-B-English` subset is found in `cw22-b/txt/en` for plaintext and `cw22-b/html/en` for WARC format, etc.

-Considering the size of `ClueWeb22-B-English`, we suggest you obtain the collection as soon as possible, ideally before the release of questions for Task 2.
+Considering the size of `ClueWeb22-B-English`, we suggest you obtain the collection as soon as possible.
+- **News Articles**: [trec-2024-lateral-reading-task1-articles.txt](/trec-2024-lateral-reading-task1-articles.txt) contains the the ClueWeb22-IDs of 50 selected target news articles (or "topics"), each about a different event, published in 2021 and 2022 from various sources.
+Under the use agreement of ClueWeb22, we can not directly provide the extracted plaintext contents of those articles.
+We are working with CMU who can help us distribute a subset of ClueWeb22 used for this track, i.e., 50 articles for Task 1 in plaintext and probably baseline runs with document content for Task 2, after participants signed the use agreement with them.
+Please stay tuned for updates.

 ## Tasks